ugurcanlacin/s/README.md

 # Command History Search Function (s)

-A simple yet powerful shell function to search and execute commands from your shell history.
-This function provides an interactive way to search through your command history, displaying unique matches and allowing you to execute them easily.
+Tired of typing `history | grep -i "something"` and then copying and pasting commands?
+This tiny shell function is here to help!
+Just type `s docker` or `s git push` and it will show you all matching commands from your history.
+Pick a number, press enter, and boom - your command is running.
+No more copy-paste hassle!

 ## Features